cindyccui/twitter_listener/README.md

 sudo easy_install configparser
 ```

-If neither of those work, you need to install the [setuptools](https://pypi.python.org/pypi/setuptools) package manager first (although I'm surprised that it didn't come with your Python distribution.
+If neither of those work, you need to install the [setuptools](https://pypi.python.org/pypi/setuptools) package manager first (although I'm surprised that it didn't come with your Python distribution).

 I'm not sure how to install Python libraries on Windows.
 It looks like [pip-Win](https://pypi.python.org/pypi/pip-Win/1.4) is what you need.